 Recorders often undertake digitisation themselves using their own software, but GiGL can assist with this task if preferred.
 We have in-house data entry skills and can work with paper files, digital scans, MapMate, Excel or Recorder files.

 Having records in a digital form also helps recorders to validate and verify their own records and make changes when necessary.

-Following digitisation, we can provide records back to a recorder or recording group with preliminary validation.
-The recorder can then work through the records more easily to verify and edit records as necessary before they are entered into the GiGL database or used.
+Following digitisation, we can return records with preliminary validation.
+The recorder can then work through the records more easily and verify or edit records as necessary, before they are entered into the GiGL database or used.